 Do not use your name, children’s names, birthdates, and pets’ names as passwords to get access to your computer.
 Much of this information can be gleaned from social media sources.
 Don’t discount hackers spending a little time harvesting information in order to steal your assets.

 Check how strong your password is on this site: https://howsecureismypassword.net/

 - Create a “TO DO LIST” in your phone notes or in your calendar which will give you a clue to remember what it is, but doesn’t actually contain your passwords in it.
 For example, using our tulips example above, your list might read “engrave necklace IL0VE” “buy tulips after banking”.

 - Do not enter passwords when using unsecured Wi-Fi connections (like at the airport or coffee shops).
 Hackers make a point of intercepting your passwords and data, making money while they are having a coffee.

 - Do not share them with your friends and family.
 You never know how the relationships may turn out.

 - Do include a list of your important logins and passwords in your will.

 Use A Password Service

 You can also use a service that keeps your passwords for you in encrypted storage so you only have to remember one.
-Often they have features that will make it easy to sync passwords on multiple devices.
+Often they have features that will make it easy to sync on multiple devices.
 Learn more here.